TowerFall: Development

 Thorson said that the game started to come together about six months into its development.
 They tested the game on close friends once every few weeks, and the friends would ask Thorson when they could play it again.
 Thorson brought the game to the 2013 Evolution Championship Series fighting games tournament, where they unexpectedly received more praise than criticism.
 The game mechanics were inspired by games from Thorson's youth.
 Upon reflection, they felt that the game had the item-catching mechanics of Super Smash Bros., the one-hit kills and tension of Bushido Blade, the playfulness of Goldeneye 007, the shooting mechanics of Yoshi's Island, and the positioning strategy of Team Fortress 2.
 They described their development process as tweaking Super Smash Bros.
 Melee to their tastes.
-The limited arrow design was intended to slow the gameplay and encourage player strategy. he considered adding online multiplayer, a popular request, but lacked the programming skills herself.
+The limited arrow design was intended to slow the gameplay and encourage player strategy.
+She considered adding online multiplayer, a popular request, but lacked the programming skills herself.
 The game's medieval scenery came from their contemporary interest in the Game of Thrones book series and their pairing of the arrow mechanic with "stone-walled castles and lava-filled dungeons".
 The player-characters also have individual personalities and backstories that Thorson intended to elaborate in a "lore" section of an instruction manual.

 Release

 TowerFall was released June 25, 2013 as an Ouya exclusive.
 The game sold well, minding the Ouya's newness, which allowed Thorson to develop the game into a fuller package.
-Thorson stated his plans to extend the single-player, and signed a new exclusivity agreement to release TowerFall Ascension on PlayStation 4 and Steam with new levels, weapons, and gameplay variants after the Ouya exclusivity agreement ended six months later.
+Thorson stated her plans to extend the single-player, and signed a new exclusivity agreement to release TowerFall Ascension on PlayStation 4 and Steam with new levels, weapons, and gameplay variants after the Ouya exclusivity agreement ended six months later.
 Sony actively pursued the game, and a majority of the porting work was handled by Dallas-based Sickhead Games by two people over the course of eight weeks using MonoGame, "an open-source rewrite" of Microsoft XNA.
 Thorson thought that the DualShock 4's directional pad was "perfect for TowerFall and that the PlayStation 4 was "the natural next step" for the game.
 They received a letter from George Broussard before Ascension's launch with pre-congratulations on Thorson's becoming a millionaire.
 The main additions to Ascension were its single-player and cooperative gameplay modes.
 A level editor is planned for a future update, and Thorson has expressed interest in six controller support for three-on-three matches.
 Ports for Linux and OS X platforms were released on May 29, 2014, with updated game variants.
 TowerFall was selected for the July 2014 Evolution Championship Series fighting game tournament's Indie Showcase, and as a free game with PlayStation Plus for the same month.

 Towerfall: Ascension was eventually released as a sequel to the original Towerfall for the OUYA console in November 2016.